-From the Northern Hemisphere, the weeks around the March equinox are the best time of all to catch the zodiacal light in the evening.
-From the Southern Hemisphere, it’s your best time of year to see the zodiacal light in the morning, in the east just before dawn.
+Southern Hemisphere?
+It’s your best time of year to see the zodiacal light in the morning, in the east just before dawn.
 A bright moon is up before dawn in late March.
-If you’re in the Southern Hemisphere, you might need to wait until early April 2019 – when the moon has waned to a thin crescent or left the morning sky entirely – to look for the zodiacal light before dawn.
+If you’re in the Southern Hemisphere, consider waiting until early April 2019 – when the moon has waned to a thin crescent or left the morning sky entirely – to look for the zodiacal light before dawn.

 This observation is not for city dwellers.
-But if you find yourself beneath a dark country sky – or perhaps driving along a country road after dusk – look for this eerie light.
+But if you find yourself beneath a dark country sky – or perhaps driving along a country road when the time is right – look for this eerie light.

 The zodiacal light is caused by sunlight reflecting off interplanetary dust particles that orbit the sun within the inner solar system.